Civic Center Edible Garden Project

 Making Herbal Extracts

-Herbs are an easy and nutritious plant to grow in any space - learn how to use them as we demonstrate how to make your own natural ointments, tinctures and teas.
+Herbs are easy and nutritious plants to grow in any space - learn how to use them as we demonstrate how to make your own natural ointments, tinctures and teas.

 The Edible Garden has moved just upstairs from our old location.
 To access the new garden, walk into the Civic Center Plaza entrance off of Ocean, and enter the first gate on the right.
 It will lead you up the stairs to the garden.
 If you require special service, contact Kelsey.Forster@longbeach.gov or (562) 570-5927 for alternate ADA arrangements.

 The Civic Center Edible Garden uses rain barrel water collection, recycles kitchen scraps to make compost, and harvests seeds to recycle for future crop plantings to grow local and organic produce.
 When ready to harvest, the produce is collected and given to Food Finders, a nonprofit organization that distributes food to food pantries and shelters that serve our community. http://www.foodfinders.org/

 What is Urban Gardening?